 Maine Marathon, Half-Marathon, and Relay Beneficiary Application

-The Gorham Savings Bank Maine Marathon, Half Marathon and Marathon Relay has grown enormously over the past several years.
-Efforts to market the event as a destination race have paid off, and in 2018, we had more than 3,700 entrants, including 160 relay teams.
+The Gorham Savings Bank Maine Marathon, Half Marathon, and Marathon Relay has grown enormously over the past several years.
+Efforts to market the event as a destination race have paid off, and in 2019, we had more than 3,800 entrants, including 181 relay teams.

 Three events are conducted simultaneously: a marathon (26.2 miles), a half marathon (13.1 miles), and a marathon relay for teams of two, three or four runners.
 Runners, walkers, and wheelchair athletes are all welcome and everyone who finishes is a winner for achieving his or her personal goals.
 The overriding mission of the Maine Marathon is to hold a quality event that runners and spectators will appreciate and support while raising funds for local Maine charities.

 The Maine Marathon is managed and organized through the generous efforts of the Maine Track Club.
 The club, which is the largest running club in Maine with more than 500 members, was formed in 1979 as a non-profit volunteer organization.

 For the Maine Track Club, this is our signature event.
 We are very proud to watch this event grow and flourish.
-In 2018, more than $100,000 was raised for charities through sponsorships and race registrations.
+In 2019, about $120,000 was raised for charities through sponsorships and race registrations.
 Since 1997, the Maine Marathon, Half Marathon, and Marathon Relay and its participants have raised more than $5,200,000 for charity.
 Each year, about 40% of gross revenue is donated to charities.
 By pulling together funds from race registrations, individual donations and sponsors, we are able to have a real impact in the community.